 It’s not uncommon to experience some sticker shock upon researching the cost of appliance repair.
 There are a couple of good reasons the prices are “high”:

 - Technicians aren’t cheap.
 Technicians today have to stay current on dozens of brands and hundreds of models, requiring constant retraining and certifications.

 - Electronics.
 Appliances these days are full of electronic components and they tend to be more expensive than their old mechanical counterparts.

 - Limited supplies.
 Depending on the age of your machine, the parts for it might be in short supply now.
 Thanks to simple supply and demand economics, the price for difficult-to-find parts can skyrocket.

 Most likely you’ll need to fork over a diagnostic fee to find out if your appliance is worth repairing.
 Be skeptical if the diagnostic fee seems too low, as there is usually a catch so be sure to read the fine print.
-Sherman’s charges a flat fee of $99, and offers a coupon back of $50 towards a new appliance from us should you decide the cost to repair is too high.
+Sherman’s charges a flat fee of $129.99, and offers a voucher back of half the service fee towards a new appliance from us should you decide the cost to repair is too high.

 4. How old is my appliance?

 Sometimes even simple questions can be difficult to answer.
 Maybe you purchased it years ago and can’t quite remember, or you inherited it with your home purchase and aren’t the original owner.
 Often the easiest way to find out is to look for the manufacturing date listed on the serial tag.
 Serial tags can be tricky to find (washer’s tags are often on the back, refrigerator’s tags are usually inside the fresh food area on a side wall, etc) so you may need to Google its location- be sure to include the brand and item type in your search.
 If your serial tag doesn’t list a manufacturing date, it may be coded into the serial number itself.
 You can search the model number online to try and get an estimate, or give us a call at 309-691-4100.